mspisich/ConcertRewind/README.md

 # ConcertRewind
-Create Spotify playlists of past concerts of your favorite artists.
+Create Youtube playlists of past concerts of your favorite artists.

 # Contributors
 Josh Buteyn